Need Help? Give us a call.

 Here are the quick facts you need to know about term dental office loans from traditional banks:

-As traditional banks offer an array of options for dental practice financing, the exact terms of your dental office loan may vary based on your loan’s purpose, amount, and term—as well as your financial situation.
-If you have decent credit (i.e. a FICO personal credit score of 620 or above) and are interested in traditional bank financing, start with a phone call to your bank’s practice financing specialist to learn more about your options.
+As traditional banks offer an array of options for dental practice financing, the exact terms of your dental office loan will vary based on your loan’s purpose, amount, and term—as well as your financial situation.
+If you have a good credit score and are interested in traditional bank financing, start with a phone call to your bank’s practice financing specialist to learn more about your options.

-For those seeking a large sum of funds to start or expand a dental practice, there’s little substitute for the customized practice solutions and enviable interest rates offered by banks’ dental practice financing specialists.
+For those seeking a large amount of funding to start or expand a dental practice, there’s little substitute for the customized practice solutions and enviable interest rates offered by banks’ dental practice financing specialists.

-But if what you really need is fast access to cash with as little paperwork as possible, you’ll likely be better served by a short-term or medium-term loan from an online lender such as Kabbage, Funding Circle, or OnDeck.
+But if what you really need is a fast dental loan with as little paperwork as possible, you’ll likely be better served by a short-term or medium-term loan from an online lender such as Kabbage, Funding Circle, or OnDeck.